SEO Isn’t Dead, But Your Strategy Might Be.

 That shift changed everything.

-Soon, our revised articles began surfacing in AI-generated summaries.
+Soon, our revised articles began surfacing in AI-generated overviews.
 In some cases, those summaries pulled information exclusively from our content.
 The client reclaimed authority in search and began owning the conversation in their space.

 Now, their articles show up in both traditional search results and AI Overviews.
 They’ve become a trusted source in the eyes of both search engines and potential customers.